iltommi/qdb-documentation/source/1.1.3/administration/operations.rst

 Monitoring
 -----------

-Monitoring can be done through the administration console.
-The administration console requires to deploy a web bridge per node (see :doc:`../reference/qdb_httpd`).
-Once this is done, you connect to the administration console via a HTML5 capable web browser.

-It is also possible to get the status in JSON format through a RESTful API.

-Last but not least, thanks to the Python API it is possible to write your own monitoring scripts without any need for a web bridge (see :doc:`../api/python`).
+There are three ways to monitor the health and activity of your QuasarDB cluster:

+ 1. Through the HTML5 web interface provided by qdb_httpd.
+See :doc:`../reference/qdb_httpd`.
+ 2. Through the JSON and JSONP interfaces provided by qdb_httpd's RESTful API.
+See :ref:`qdb_httpd-url-reference`.
+ 3. Writing your own monitoring programs via the language API.
+See :doc:`../api/index`.

+The HTML5 web interface is recommended for most users.
+It offers both cluster-wide and node specific views of entries, storage operations, as well as disk, memory, and CPU usage.

-The important things to monitor are:
+If using the JSON/JSONP output from qdb_httpd or writing your own monitoring program, the most important statistics to monitor are:

     * Memory usage
     * Disk usage
     * Node failures

 Graceful shutdown
 ------------------